adrwxyz/classic.adrw.xyz/_posts/2016-09-09-christian-embassy.md

 I helped Christian Embassy by building a new website on Wordpress and optimizing it for mobile loading speed.
 This was an especially important priority given how busy leaders would be likely viewing the website on the go.

 > "I have appreciated working with Andrew on our website and his patience in helping me establish an effective digital presence of the Christian Embassy.
-My prayer is that the website will be a helpful resource to leaders across the globe, inspiring them to lead like Jesus!
+My prayer is that the website will be a helpful resource to leaders across the globe, inspiring them to lead like Jesus!"
-" - Stephanie Dyck
+- Stephanie Dyck, International Representative at the Christian Embassy

 ![New website, completely mobile friendly!](/assets/article_images/2016-09-09-christian-embassy/christianembassy-new.png)